 Sri Bindhu Madhava Perumal temple at Thuthipattu

 This temple is located on the main road 2 kms before Ambur on the Gudiyatham-Ambur Road.
-The Rajagopuram of the temple is 45feet height the temple is rich in architecture.
+The Rajagopuram of the temple is 45 feet high and is rich in architecture.

 Sri Nageswarar temple

-Ancient temple located in the heart of the Ambur town, seems to be a Parihara Sthalam.
+Ancient temple, a Parihara Sthalam, located in the heart of the Ambur town.

 In and Around Vaniyambadi

-The speciality of this temple being that the Swami is in a posture ready to apply his Sudarsana Chakra for the ‘Samharam’.
+The speciality of this temple being that the Swami is in a posture ready to apply his Sudarsana Chakra for the ‘Samharam’ (Prayoga Chakra).